 The sound / music technician is responsible for carrying out all elements of the sound track, including music, sound effects, and background noises during a production.

-Makeup artists apply makeup for actors during a show.
+Makeup artists assist actors in applying cosmetics during a show.
 They may fall under the direction of a makeup designer.

 The hair stylist styles the hair of the actors.
 May fall under the direction of a hair designer.